Drug Assistance for Internally Displaced People

 On behalf of our RECEADIT Humanitarian Team, I take this opportunity to thank you so, so very much for your generosity and willingness to join us and to partnership with us on our journey of serving humanity through the Guidance, the Blessings, the Love, and the Grace of God Almighty.

-As we reported in our Fifteenth Project Report of Wednesday, October 18th, 2023, we must still point out and emphasize with a lot of regret and frustration that because of the threat posed by Covid -19 and especially the intensification of the war and the extended lock down periods from May 20th,2023 up to September 18th, 2023 in the English speaking part of Cameroon where our RECEADIT Clinics at Kitchu, Mbam, Muteff, and Ngemsibo remote rural communities are located, RECEADIT has turned its attention to and its focus on drugs/medication for the Internally Displaced People.
-This explains why most of the Illustration Photos are about drugs/medication, drug/medication transportation and distribution to Our five Clinics (See First and Second Illustration Photos);
+1) As we reported in our Project Report of Tuesday, October 7, 2025, we must still point out and emphasize with a lot of regret and frustration that because of the threat posed by Covid 19, malaria and the displacement of many people in the English speaking part of Cameroon where most of our RECEADIT Clinics at Kitchu, Mbam, Muteff, and Ngemsibo remote, rural communities are located, RECEADIT has turned its attention to and its focus on drugs/medication for the Internally Displaced People and Our new Medical School, which is designed to face the difficulties associated with finding medical workers.
+This explains why most of the Illustration Photos are about drugs/medication, student recruitment and food transportation and distribution to Our five Clinics (See First, Second, Third, Fourth and Fifth Illustration Photos);

-2) Again, this our Sixteenth Project Report still focuses on our renewed, continued concern for and the horrible and deplorable living conditions of some of the Internally Displaced People within the Kitchu, Mbam, Muteff, and Ngemsibo remote, rural communities where our RECEADIT Clinics are located.
-These horrible and deplorable living conditions have resulted in our increased Vaccination, food assistance and our reopening of Our RECEADIT Clinic at Bassamba (Third and Fourth Illustration Photos);
+2) Again, this our Twenty Second Project Report still focuses on our regrettable, renewed and continued concern for and the horrible and deplorable living conditions of some of Our Internally Displaced People within the Bassamba, Kitchu, Mbam, Muteff, and Ngemsibo remote, rural communities where our RECEADIT Clinics are located.
+These horrible and deplorable living conditions have, not surprisingly, resulted in our increased Vaccination, Home Visits, food assistance and our reopening of Our RECEADIT Clinic at Bassamba (See Fourth, Fifth and Sixth Photos);

-3) We continue to face a major challenge posed by the deplorable conditions of some of our internally displaced People.
-We are glad and very proud of our RECEADIT Medical workers who continue to do an excellent job by increasing and intensifying their Home Visits and their vaccination of children and providing food to our Internally Displaced People (See Fifth, Sixth, Seventh, Eighth, Ninth, Tenth and Eleventh Illustration Photos); and
+3) We continue to face a major challenge posed by the deplorable conditions of some of our Internally Displaced People.
+We are glad and very proud of our RECEADIT Medical workers who continue to do an excellent job by increasing and intensifying their vaccination of children in addition to providing food to our Internally Displaced People (See Seventh, Eighth, Ninth, Eleventh and Twelfth Illustration Photos);and

 We will continue to provide you with monthly reports and updates of our other projects, activities, accomplishments, and challenges.